YU88John/serverless-note-taking-app/README.md

 #### CloudTrail stack

 This will delete everything *except* the S3 bucket.
-This will differ based on the environment and I think it's better to retain the bucket containing tracing information for any further use.
+This will differ based on the environment, and I think it's better to retain the bucket containing tracing information for any further use.

 ```
 aws cloudformation delete-stack --stack-name mycloudtrailstack